Uwe Krupp

-Uwe Gerd Krupp (born 24 June 1965) is a German former professional hockey defenceman and currently the head coach of HC Lugano in Switzerland's National League.
+Uwe Gerd Krupp (born 24 June 1965) is a German former professional hockey defenceman and currently the head coach of EV Landshut in Germany's Deutsche Eishockey Liga 2.
 Widely considered one of the greatest German players of all time, he was the second German-born player to win the Stanley Cup, and the second German-born professional to play in an National Hockey League All-Star Game.

 Krupp spent his formative years in Germany and arrived in North America as a young but experienced professional.
-Krupp scored the Stanley Cup-clinching goal in triple overtime of Game 4 of the 1996 Stanley Cup Finals against the Florida Panthers.
+Krupp scored the Stanley Cup-clinching goal in triple overtime of game four of the 1996 Stanley Cup Final against the Florida Panthers.
 In retirement, Krupp was head coach of Kölner Haie.
 His son Björn Krupp is a professional ice hockey player.

 Krupp was inducted into the IIHF Hall of Fame in 2017, and inducted into the German Ice Hockey Hall of Fame.

 Playing career

 One of the few natives of Cologne to play for Kölner Haie in the Deutsche Eishockey Liga, Krupp was spotted by Scotty Bowman, the coach and general manager of the Buffalo Sabres, who chose him as the 214th pick in the 1983 NHL entry draft.
 After Kölner Haie won the German Championship in 1986, the team released Krupp to allow him to play in the NHL.
 He made his NHL debut against the Montreal Canadiens, but spent the latter part of the season with the Rochester Americans of the American Hockey League, where he was a member of the Americans team that won the Calder Cup.
 Krupp scored an overtime goal in Buffalo's final game the 1989–90 season against the Pittsburgh Penguins that eliminated the Penguins from playoff contention in favour of the New York Islanders, who defeated Philadelphia Flyers.